 Here is some helpful information about the gum grafting procedure:

 During the procedure, rest assured that you will be comfortable because we use local anesthetic to ensure that it is a painless process that usually only takes about an hour to complete.

 Repair of your gums can happen by having a graft that is done one of three ways:

-- Free Gingival Graft – This type of graft is done thicken gum tissue that has been thinned.
+- Free Gingival Graft – This type of graft is done to thicken gum tissue that has been thinned.
 To achieve this, a small layer of gum tissue is removed from the roof of the mouth and relocated to the area affected by gum recession.
-This type of graft is less about cosmetic appearance and more about protection of the tissue.
+This type of graft is less about cosmetic appearance and more about the protection of the tissue.

 - Allograft (alternative material graft) – This type of graft uses alternative graft material instead of using gum tissue from the roof of your mouth.
 This means that rather than two sites of the surgery, you only have one, which may reduce discomfort.

 You & your periodontist can discuss which type of gum graft is right for you.

 After the graft is completed, your periodontist and periodontal surgery assistant will provide you with post-op instructions that will help to reduce discomfort and assist in healing.

 You will leave with some stitches and something called, periodontal packing in the area.

 If you have sutures, they may be dissolvable and may disintegrate within a two-week period.
 Sometimes, sutures remain in the area until your two-week post-op appointment, the surgical assistant will remove them for you that day.